 If you’re not getting any of your text messages on your Mac or iPad, this article is for you.
 If you’re getting some, but not all, of your text messages on your Mac or iPad, this article is also for you!

+Technically, iMessages are not text messages, and text messages are not iMessages.
 “Real” text messages are handled by the phone company, and they are sent to devices with phone numbers (for example, to your iPhone).
-Real text messages appear in green on your iPhone.
+Real text messages appear in green on your iPhone in the Messages app.
 Apple’s “iMessage” service provides something that looks a lot like text messages, but with two important differences: iMessages are handled by Apple’s servers, so they don’t go through the phone company (which means the phone company can’t charge you for them), and they’re available on any device signed into your Apple ID. iMessages appear in blue on your devices.

-The goal here is to tie these two systems together.
-Remember, only your iPhone has a phone number.
+So you have two systems going at once: the phone company’s (green) text message system, and Apple’s (blue) iMessage system.
+The goal here is to tie these two systems together, and to show all of the messages, whether “text” or “iMessage,” all in the same Messages app.
 So how do we get the phone company’s text messages (sent to your phone number, on your iPhone) onto your Mac and iPad etc.?
 That’s what this article is about.

 Note: your devices don’t really sync with each other.
 Rather, they sync with iCloud.
 There can be a little bit of a lag sometimes so you may notice messages appearing on one of your devices before the others.
 That’s just the way it goes– nothing for us to do about it.